top of page

 - Relieves pain and irritations

 Now that I have given you some insite about what I offer, I will tell you about who I am.
-My name is Jess, I am based out of Vanderhoof, BC, but if I can get enough horses lined up, I am always willing to travel.
-I have had a passion for horses since I was little, and that passion never deminished.
+My name is Jess and I am based out of Vanderhoof, BC.
+I have had a passion for horses since I was little, and that passion never diminished.
 When I decided that I that I was going to work with horses in some form, I wanted it to be something that was specifically for the horses' benefit.
-Not asking anything of the horse, just help them feel better.
+Not asking anything of the horse, just help them feel better in their own body.
+Being able to rebalance a horse's body so that they can regulate themselves is such a fulfilling feeling.

 20210912_154133_edited.jpg